Pentasis/vintage-bonfires/README.md

 ---

+## Features:
+- Adds a bonfire.
+Craft a base (in a grid). place it and add enough firewood, then light it.
+Once it burns out, you can rebuild it by adding firewood again.
+- When placed on or near rock and/or ores, it will:
+  - convert rock and ore into cracked-rock and cracked-ore with 1 mining tier lower than non-cracked.
+  - break cracked rocks and cracked ores into stone/ore drops.
+- Bonfires burn firewood 4x longer than regular fires. (will be configurable in future)

 ## Planned Features

-* Configuration option to disable ore cracking
+- Configuration option to disable ore cracking
-* Configuration option to prevent monster spawning within a set radius while lit (possibly animals too, we’ll see)
+- Configuration option to prevent monster spawning within a set radius while lit (possibly animals too, we’ll see)
-* Compatibility with *Real Smoke*
+- Compatibility with *Real Smoke*
   (help welcome if anyone fancies it)
+- Either remove coal ores from breaking mechanic or make them combustible?

 ---